 To protect against token disclosure, confidentiality protection MUST be applied using TLS [RFC5246] with a ciphersuite that provides confidentiality and integrity protection.
-This requires that the communication interaction between the client and the authorization server, as well as the interaction between the client and the resource server, utilize confidentiality in the clear.
+This requires that the communication interaction between the client and the authorization server, as well as the interaction between the client and the resource server, utilize confidentiality and integrity protection.
+Since TLS is mandatory to implement and to use with this specification, it is the preferred approach for preventing token disclosure via the communication channel.
+For those cases where the client is prevented from observing the contents of the token, token encryption MUST be applied in addition to the usage of TLS protection.
+As a further defense against token disclosure, the client MUST validate the TLS certificate chain when making requests to protected resources, including checking the Certificate Revocation List (CRL) [RFC5280].